Skip to content

 • Step complete

 Revenue tests that fail are always worth investigating row-by-row.
-Enable store_failures on your assert_revenue_lte_spend singular test by adding a config block at the top of the file:
+Enable store_failures on your assert_revenue_not_null singular test, and cap the size of the resulting failures table with limit.

 Then query the failures table.
 Even if the test passes, confirm the failures table exists and is empty - that's proof the test ran correctly.